 Make an Offer

 Assuming that you haven't found any glaring issues with the company after your review and you still want to buy the business, it's time to make an offer and start negotiating.
 You make an offer and the seller makes a counter-offer.
 The two of you will go through a process that will hopefully see you meeting on middle ground.

 Don't be surprised if you're asked to accompany your offer to buy a business with a non-refundable deposit; sellers are typically only interested in dealing with serious buyers.
 The usual rules apply.
 Always be prepared to walk away and don't get so caught up in the process that you get pulled past the price you're prepared to actually pay.

 Once you and the seller have reached the point of agreement on terms, the details need to be specified in a contract.
 Because the contract needs to itemize every aspect of the sale, it should be drawn up by a lawyer.

 Don't be afraid to buy a business that someone else has started and grown.
-Buying a business can truly be the opportunity to own and operate the successful business you've been dreaming of, as long as you resist the temptation to get drawn in by a shiny paint job and do more than just kick the tires before you make an offer.
+Buying a business can truly be an opportunity to own and operate the successful business you've been dreaming of, as long as you resist the temptation to get drawn in by a shiny paint job and do more than just kick the tires before you make an offer.